MatthiasNickles/diff-SAT/README.md

 - While in principle usable with any kind of differentiable cost function(s), MSE-style costs receive optimized treatment with command line switch -mse.
-With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula.
-DelSAT minimizes then the expression (innerCost1+...+innerCostN)/n.
+With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula. delSAT minimizes then the expression (innerCost1+...+innerCostN)/n.

-- For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach.
-DelSAT shows a message in case the default approach isn't usable.
+- For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach. delSAT shows a message in case the default approach isn't usable.

 - There is no API documentation yet, but it is planned for the near future

-- For performance reasons, DelSAT is largely programmed in imperative style.
+- For performance reasons, delSAT is largely programmed in imperative style.

 More tbw.